andrewchungxam/CosmosDBFromSwift/README.md

 Mobile -> Middleware web app -> CosmosDB
 ```

-Having the middleware as an intermediary is a recommended pattern in an enterprise app - it enhances control, enhances the customizability, add various load-balancing functionality.
-(Consider Azure Functions, Azure App Service with a ASP.NET Core or ASP.NET Framework app, or an Azure API App).
-And then if you want better monitoring, control, custom policies, visibility, and security...you can add on top of that a services like Azure API Management.
+Having the middleware as an intermediary is a recommended pattern in an enterprise app - it enhances control, enhances the customizability, adds various load-balancing functionality, etc. (You might consider Azure Functions, Azure App Service with a ASP.NET Core or ASP.NET Framework app, or an Azure API App).
+And then if you want better monitoring, control, custom policies, visibility, and security...you can even add on top of that, a services like Azure API Management.

-The thing to note is that CosmosDB can define specific users and user permissions which are accessible via REST.
+Secondly, one thing to note is that CosmosDB can define specific users and user permissions which are accessible via REST to access specific collections.
 Endpoints like this: <br />
 https://docs.microsoft.com/en-us/rest/api/cosmos-db/create-a-user<br />
 https://docs.microsoft.com/en-us/rest/api/cosmos-db/create-a-permission<br />

-And further described here:<br />
+This is more accessibly described here: (the document is very information in nature but very clear)<br />
 https://codemilltech.com/gimme-the-data-cosmos-db-permissions/  (The author is a Microsoft employee/ Azure+Xamarin evangelist)

 You can see the official docs here:<br />